Luke Evans

 2019 Joint Award Winner

 Luke is hard working and down-to-earth, with a philosophy around rolling up his sleeves and getting on with it, and he expects the same from his team.
-As he sees it, he wouldn’t expect others to do what he doesn’t to himself, and leads from the front.
+As he sees it, he wouldn’t expect others to do what he doesn’t do himself and leads from the front.

 When asked about what he loves most about farming, he says “What’s not to love?
 Working outside with animals, doing different stuff every day, and then there’s all the machinery, like dozers, helicopters, and planes.
 In comparison, doing anything else would be pretty boring really.”

-Luke was at a crossroads in his career when he won the Zanda Award, but he says the connections he's making through the award are propelling his knowledge forward years in advance.
+Luke was at a crossroads in his career when he won the Zanda McDonald Award, but he says the connections he's made through the award has propelled his knowledge forward years in advance.